Football in Portugal

-Association football (futebol) is the most popular sport in Portugal.
+Association football (futebol, /pt-PT/) is the most popular sport in Portugal.
 Approximately 75% of the people in Portugal are interested in football.
 It has a long and storied history in the country, following its introduction in 1875 in cities such as Funchal, Lisbon, Porto and Coimbra by English merchants and Portuguese students arriving back home from studying in England.
 This led to the establishment of local clubs dedicated to the practice of the sport.

 Initially, football was played between neighbour clubs, but soon enough citywide and regional tournaments started to take place around the nation.
 Soon after the start of the 20th century, the need to establish which club was the best in Portugal culminated with the organizing of the "Campeonato de Portugal" (now known as "Taça de Portugal"), with subsequent bragging rights going mostly to clubs from Lisbon and Porto.

 Portugal's top domestic league, the Primeira Liga, was founded in 1934 and is home to internationally successful clubs such as S.L.
 Benfica, FC Porto and Sporting CP – the "Big Three", who usually dominate the league.
 With a combined eleven trophies won to date, the measure of success by Portuguese clubs in international competition is as follows: four European Cup/UEFA Champions League, two UEFA Cup/UEFA Europa League, one European Cup Winners' Cup, one UEFA Intertoto Cup, one UEFA Super Cup and two Intercontinental Cup/Toyota Cup.

 Despite the production of footballers such as Eusébio, Luís Figo and Cristiano Ronaldo (Ballon d'Or winners), the Portugal national team have been, for the most part, underachievers at international level when compared to their youth squads, who have won just about every European and world title available.
 In FIFA World Cup, Portugal's best finishes were third in 1966 and fourth in 2006.
 More recently, Portugal won their first major title, the UEFA Euro 2016, over hosts France.
 Until then, Portugal had been runners-up to Greece as hosts in 2004, and semifinalists in 1984, 2000 and 2012.
 In 2019, Portugal won the first edition of the UEFA Nations League, beating the Netherlands.